Getting permanent residence

 You do not need to get a visa, you can enter and leave the country as much as you like.

-For example, as a resident in many countries, you are exempt from taxes on your international income provided you do not spend all your time there.
+For example, as a resident in some countries, you are exempt from taxes on your international income provided you do not spend all your time there.

 An example of this would be Paraguay.